aka Bloody Bird

 Director – Michele Soavi, Screenplay – Lew Cooper [Luigi Montefiore], Producer – Joe D’Amato, Photography – Renato Tafuri, Music – Simon Boswell, Special Effects – Roland Dank, Robert Gould, Dan Maklansky & Alan Sloane.
 Production Company – Filmways.

 Barbara Cupisti (Alicia), David Brandon (Peter Connor), Mary Sellers (Laurel), Jo Anne Smith (Sybil), Ulrike Schwerk (Betty), Martin Philips (Mark), Robert Gligorov (Danny), John Morghen (Brett), James E.R.
 Sampson (Willy), Piero Vida (Jack Ferrari), Lori Parrel (Corinne)

 This violent giallo thriller served as introduction for director Michele Soavi who was subsequently propelled to the forefront of Italian horror cinema with stylish efforts such as The Church (1989), The Sect/The Devil’s Daughter (1991) and the cult Dellamorte Dellamore/Cemetery Man (1994).
-Prior to this, Michele Soavi had served as an assistant director to Dario Argento on a number of films and directed a documentary about Argento Dario Argento’s World of Horror (1985).
+Prior to this, Michele Soavi had served as an assistant director to Dario Argento, Joe D’Amato and Lamberto Bava, even to Terry Gilliam on The Adventures of Baron Munchausen (1989).
+He then directed a documentary about Argento Dario Argento’s World of Horror (1985).
 Although Soavi has since fallen into tv and abandoned genre material, he did for a time seem one of the promising new talents of Italian horror cinema.